Belmont Park station

 Belmont Park is a seasonal-use Long Island Rail Road station on the grounds of the Belmont Park racetrack in the New York City borough of Queens.
-The station is a terminus of a spur line that lies south of and between the Queens Village and Bellerose stations on the Main Line/Hempstead Branch.
+The station is a terminus of a spur line that lies south of and between the Queens Village and Elmont–UBS Arena stations on the Main Line/Hempstead Branch.
 Consistent with the names of other lines and branches of the LIRR, the spur line is called the Belmont Park Branch.

-Train service to the Belmont Park station is operated only when Belmont Park is open.
-Starting in November 2021, the venue is also served full-time by the Elmont station, located directly to the north and along the Main Line/Hempstead Branch.
+Train service to the Belmont Park station is operated only for special events such as the Belmont Stakes.
+Starting in November 2021, the venue has also been served full-time by the Elmont–UBS Arena station, located directly to the north and along the Main Line/Hempstead Branch.

 Unlike the rest of the property on Belmont Park, the Belmont Park station is part of a small sliver of Belmont property (including some parking) that is located in Queens.
 The racing complex is located in Nassau County.